layer3switch/metrilyx-2.0/README.md

 	requests
 	jsonfield

+In order to use heatmaps you will also need a mongodb server.

 ### Installation
 The provided install script will work with both **RedHat** and **Debian** based distributions.
-You can issue the command below, to auto-install the complete application including dependencies.
+You can issue the command below to install the application after the above mentioned requirements have been satisfied.
 The default install destination is **/opt/metrilyx**.

-	[</path/to/downloaded/app>]$./install.sh

-This will install all required OS packages as well as python packages and apache configs.

-For **other distributions**, follow the instructions below:

 - Install the required OS packages based on your OS's package manager.

-	- Install all required python modules as mentioned above.

-	- Copy etc/httpd/conf.d/metrilyx.conf to your webservers config directory.
-Usually /etc/httpd/conf.d/ for **RedHat** and /etc/apache2/sites-available/ for **Debian** based distributions.

-	- Set the permissions to /opt/metrilyx to the appropriate web server user.
+- Issue the following command to install the application:

-	- Edit the configuration (more below).

-	- Restart the webserver.
+	[</path/to/downloaded/app>]$ ./install.sh app

+Assuming all required packages are installed, the script will install the required python modules, apache configs depending on your distribution and prompt you to edit the configuration file.

+After you have completed editing the configuration file restart Apache.

 ### Configuration
 The default installation directory is /opt/metrilyx (i.e %{metrilyx_home}).